-If you purchase ordinary shares or ADSs in the offering, you will experience substantial and immediate dilution of \$9.64 per ADS and €11.67 per ordinary share in pro forma net tangible book value after giving effect to the offering at an assumed public offering price of \$14.00 per ADS in the U.S. offering which corresponds to €11.56 per ordinary share in the European offering which is the midpoint of the price range set forth on the cover page of this prospectus, because the price that you pay will be substantially greater than the pro forma net tangible book value per ADS or ordinary share, as applicable, that you acquire.
+If you purchase ordinary shares or ADSs in the offering, you will experience substantial and immediate dilution of \$12.23 per ADS and €10.07 per ordinary share in pro forma net tangible book value after giving effect to the offering at an assumed public offering price of \$14.69 per ADS in the U.S. offering which corresponds to €12.08 per ordinary share in the European offering, based on the closing price of our ordinary shares on Euronext Paris (expressed in U.S. dollars, as applicable) on December 4, 2020, because the price that you pay will be substantially greater than the pro forma net tangible book value per ADS or ordinary share, as applicable, that you acquire.
 For a further description of the dilution that you will experience immediately after the offering, see "Dilution."